w6113/website_fall2020/syllabus.md

-#### Homeworks
+#### Assignments

-For Homeworks, you allowed 5 penalty free late days to use throughout the semester.
+For assignments, you allowed 5 penalty free late days to use throughout the semester.
 One late day equals one 24 hour period after the due date of the assignment.
 Once you have used your late days, the assignment will be 0.
 There is no need to tell the staff that you are using the late day.